dennistruemper/elm-land-pwa-example/readme.md

 ## Why ?

-This is to demonstrate the basic steps of turning an elm-land application into an installable PWA.
+This is to demonstrate the basic steps of turning an elm-land application into an installable PWA (Progressive Web App).
 This is just the beginning, you have to add offline functionality or PWA features like nofification, taking pictures and others.

 ## How ?